projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

-In :numref:`security-storage`, the rKey is the physical RPMB authentication key used for data authenticated read/write access between the SOS kernel and the physical RPMB controller in eMMC device.
-The VrKey is the virtual RPMB authentication key used for authentication between the SOS DM module and its corresponding UOS secure software.
+In :numref:`security-storage`, the rKey is the physical RPMB authentication key used for data authenticated read/write access between the Service VM kernel and the physical RPMB controller in eMMC device.
+The VrKey is the virtual RPMB authentication key used for authentication between the DM module in Service VM and its corresponding User VM secure software.
-Each UOS (if secure storage is supported) has its own VrKey, generated randomly when DM process starts, and is securely distributed to UOS secure world for each reboot.
+Each User VM (if secure storage is supported) has its own VrKey, generated randomly when DM process starts, and is securely distributed to User VM secure world for each reboot.
 The rKey is fixed on a specific platform unless the eMMC is replaced with another one.